Example: Chat App

 CEO

 Acme Corp Admin — structural control everywhere (subgroups, org members).
-Cannot read eng-hiring or other child Restricted contexts without explicit allowlist.
+Cannot access eng-hiring or other private subgroup contexts without being added to those subgroups.

 VP Engineering

-Engineering Admin — full governance under Engineering, Platform Team, Frontend Team; manages eng allowlists.
+Engineering Admin — full governance under Engineering, Platform Team, Frontend Team; manages eng subgroup membership.

 Senior engineer